Exact results for dissipation and steady creeping flow in three-dimensional chiral active fluids: Viscous dissipation in systems with odd viscosity

 From Eq. \eqref{eq:disspower}, it is often mistakenly concluded that odd viscosity does not contribute to viscous dissipation.
 This is, however, incorrect, because generally speaking $\mathsfbi{e}(\boldsymbol{r})$ can depend on the components of $\boldsymbol{\eta}^\mathrm{A}$.
-In fact, it was shown for a passive translating sphere in an odd fluid, that odd viscosity causes a higher viscous dissipation than in ordinary Stokes flow \citep{Everts:2024}.
+In fact, it was shown for a passive translating sphere in an odd fluid, that odd viscosity leads to higher viscous dissipation than in ordinary Stokes flow \citep{Everts:2024}.
 Here, we will make statements for the general case.